tryingsomestuff/Minic/README.md

 ```
 and a command line interface, using the same key word.
 For instance, forcing mateFinder mode can be done by adding "-mateFinder 1" when calling Minic.

-Starting from release 1.00, important options are also avaible throught protocol.
+Starting from release 1.00, important options are also available through protocol.

 ## Opening books